dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/utility/multi-frame-result-cross-filter.md

 ### setDuplicateForgetTime

-Sets the duplicate forget time for the specific captured result item types.
+Sets the time period during which duplicate results of the specified result type are discarded.

 <div class="sample-code-prefix"></div>
 >- Objective-C